The Key to Rebecca: Film adaptation

 In 1985, The Key to Rebecca was adapted into a film, directed by David Hemmings and starring David Soul as Alex Wolff and Cliff Robertson as Maj.
 William Vandam.
 It was filmed in Tunisia and was shot as a two-part, four-hour television film; syndicated as part of the Operation Prime Time package, the first part was broadcast in New York City on WPIX on 29 April 1985, with the second part on 9 May 1985.
 (Dates varied by station.)
-Produced by Taft Entertainment in association with Castle Comb Productions, it was later shown in the United Kingdom, Scandinavia and several other countries in which the novel had been popular.
+Produced by Taft Entertainment in association with Castle Combe Productions, it was later shown in the United Kingdom, Scandinavia and several other countries in which the novel had been popular.

 Similar themes in other books

 Len Deighton's novel City of Gold is set in the same time and place and with a similar theme – the British worried about a spy in Cairo sending information to Rommel.
 However, in Deighton's depiction, it is ultimately discovered that there had been no spy, and information went to the Germans due to faulty radio security.
 Like Follett's story, Deighton's is also based on historical fact.

 Another novel covering this period and events is the 2014 novel by Juliana Maio, City of the Sun.
 Because of her Egyptian Jewish heritage, Maio, who was born in Heliopolis, a suburb of Cairo, relies on family accounts to give us the slightly different perspective of the Jewish community in Cairo during this time, while based on the same historical facts.

+Michael Ondaatje's novel, The English Patient, is partly set in North Africa, where MI6 operative David Caravaggio spies on the Germans.
+After he is captured and tortured, resulting in the loss of his thumbs, Caravaggio sets out to track down the man he believes to have been a Nazi spy who had exposed him to capture.